-Another day, an intermediate student from a corporate college in the city WhatsApped him to find out if he can meet him, to find the best American university for him.
-“He used to call me every morning and find out where I am.
+Another day, an intermediate student from a corporate college in the city messaged him on WhatsApp to find out if he can help find the best American university for him.
+“He used to call me every morning and ask me where I am.
 Just to gauge his attitude, I would ask him where he was and would tell him that I was in a place at least 30 km away.
-He would invariably say that was too far for him and that he could not make it.
-I told him that if he was planning to move abroad, he had to get used to commutes.
-If he could not make it in his own city, then going abroad may not be up his alley,” he says.